Big Data analytics a big benefit for marketing departments

 Brick-and-mortar retailers, on the other hand, face a different challenge.
 Loyalty cards have been, and remain, a popular method to capture shoppers' behavioral data.
 However, as stores increasingly offer free Internet to their customers, as well as mobile apps that provide electronic coupons, this provides data of great value to the retailer (not to mention a helpful service to the customer).
 Behind the scenes, the app gathers information that will help create a profile of the shopper.
 The app can also increase sales through the use of display ads.

-The second model requires a retailer to analyze all the data that's captured over time, identify patterns in how shoppers make purchasing decisions and determine what influenced their buying decisions.
+The second model requires a retailer to analyse all the data that's captured over time, identify patterns in how shoppers make purchasing decisions and determine what influenced their buying decisions.

 Big data takes things a step further.
 Sites such as Klout can identify influencers real-time, allowing campaigns to target them with specific content to ensure so they can push the message downstream.
 In addition, real-time sentiment analysis during and after public speaking engagements lets PR machines educate candidates on what topics best connect them to voters, and what topics should be avoided, by monitoring both social media sites.